skip to content

 Check out the Office of Undergraduate Research for opportunities for project funding, conferences, and general info about undergraduate research at Weber State University.

 Note that all large projects have the potential to become paid projects for students who plan to do multiple semesters of research and write research proposals for funding.
-Dr. Frantz is happy to help you learn how to develop a competitive proposal; dozens of her students have sucessfully obtained research funding.
+Dr. Frantz is happy to help you learn how to develop a competitive proposal; dozens of her students have successfully obtained research funding.

 Current Opportunities